Introduction: Keeping Dwarf Seahorses

 Step 7: Filter and Air: Go Low Flow

 Rinsing the filter -- At every major cleaning you may wish to rinse the excess surface debris from your sponge filter.
 Mine tends to be covered in tiny poo and also the many cat hairs that manage to sneak into the tank.
 After you remove some water for a water change, swish your sponge in the wastewater to loosen debris.
-Do NOT squeeze the sponge or rinse under hot tap water.
+Do NOT wring the sponge or rinse under tap water.
 Doing so can mean losing a lot of the beneficial bacteria in your filter, which are doing the invisible work of ammonia and nitrite breakdown.

 I liked this mini air pump called the Hygger for its size and virtually silent operation.
 The bubbles in your water will make sound, but there isn't any additional vibrating from the pump.
 There was no need to use an air stone with this set up.
 In fact, larger bubbles are safer for your dwarves than ultra tiny ones, which can cause gas related illness.

 If the airflow from your pump still seems a bit strong, you can install a bleed valve in your line so that you can customize the flow up or down without building pressure that pushes back on your pump.
 Just interrupt your airline with an air control valve you can buy at any PetCo.
 Dialing the bleed valve to allow air to escape the line reduces your flow to the tank and makes bubbles more gentle on your dwarves.